vdb-org/2019-06-26-blb-karlsruhe/index.md

 <p id="catering">
   <strong>Further information</strong>:
+	Participation fee: 60 EUR for members of VDB, BIB o.ä., 120 EUR for others.
 Catering is included during the workshop.
 For overnight accomodation (not included) please see <a href="https://www.karlsruhe-tourismus.de/planen/uebernachten">Karlsruhe-Tourismus.de</a>.
 If the participants are interested, a joint dinner is possible at <a href="https://altebank.de/">AlteBank.de</a> (not included).
 Please let us know when you register.
 </p>

 {% comment %}